babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Page for .NET.md

 - Conversion of XPS, PS & EPS documents to other popular formats.
 - Supports PostScript language levels 1-3 with an exception of font types: Type2 (CFF), Type14 (Chameleon), Types 9, 10, 11, 32 (CID-Keyed).

-## Enhancements in Version 20.6
+## Enhancements in Version 20.7

-- Support for `.NET Core 3.0`.

-For the detailed notes, please visit [Aspose.Page for .NET 20.6 Release Notes](https://docs.aspose.com/display/pagenet/Aspose.Page+for+.NET+20.6+Release+Notes).
+There are some minor enhancements in this release.
+For the detailed notes, please visit [Aspose.Page for .NET 20.7 Release Notes](https://docs.aspose.com/display/pagenet/Aspose.Page+for+.NET+20.7+Release+Notes).

 ## Read & Write XPS Format